sjiang95/semcl/README.md

 ## Dataset

-Follow semclDataset (add link) to prepare the SemCL dataset, and create a symlink
+Follow [semclDataset](https://github.com/sjiang95/semclDataset) to prepare the SemCL dataset, and create a symlink

 ```shell
 ln -s /path/to/ContrastivePairs data